 12 Tips for Coping With Financial Trauma

-There are various strategies to cope with the effects of financial trauma and learn to overcome it.
-Doing so is often challenging, so be gentle with yourself as you figure out which methods work best for you.
+Various strategies can help you cope with the effects of financial trauma and learn to overcome associated challenges.
+Healing and self-improvement are often challenging, so be gentle with yourself as you figure out which methods work best for you.

 Below are 12 tips for coping with financial trauma:

-- Embrace your worth: Your financial struggles are HOW you are, not WHO you are.
-You are not your job title, bank account or debt.
-You are your own beautiful and unique spirit with unique gifts and talents to offer the world.
+- Embrace your worth: You are not your job title, bank account, or debt.
+You are a beautiful spirit with unique gifts and talents to offer the world.
 Connect with your deepest and highest self through mindfulness practices such as meditation, deep breathing, and yoga to separate from ego (your mind’s understanding of who you are).

 - Seek a financial advisor: Seek out a financial advisor, financial planner, debt consolidation counselor, or other type of financial consultant.
-Even if you are financially literate, it can be invaluable to have the advice of an expert.
+Even if you are financially literate, the advice of an expert can be invaluable.

-- Manage stress: Stress management is crucial, so make sure you are getting proper sleep, hydration, exercise and nutrition, as well as practicing good self-care.
+- Manage stress: Stress management is crucial, so maintain proper sleep, hydration, exercise, nutrition, and self-care.

-- Decrease shame: Due to the shame and stigma associated with trauma and financial struggle, many people suffer in silence.
-Know that you are not alone and help is available.
+- Decrease shame: Due to the shame and stigma associated with trauma and financial struggles, many people suffer in silence.
+Know you are not alone, and help is available.

 - Identify your triggers: Knowing what people, places, or things might trigger your money trauma can help you anticipate the minefield and plan your coping strategies.